sarves/thamizhi-morph/README.md

 - Generated verbs (https://github.com/sarves/thamizhi-morph/tree/master/Generated-Verbs)
 > Readme files in the respective directories ellaborate more about content.

-An online version of the tool can be find here: http://parsers.projects.uom.lk/fst-ta/index.php
+An online version of the tool can be find here: http://nlp-tools.uom.lk/thamizhi-morph/parse-sentence.php
->However, this online version may not always be the latest.
+>I am revamping this tool, therefore, there may be outages time to time.
 Please use the Github version for further development.